-This is the first post of a series, the introduction to disability and sexuality, written by guest blogger Ashira Greenberg, MPH, CHES.
+This is the first post of a 7-part series on disability and sexuality written by guest blogger Ashira Greenberg, MPH, CHES.
 Ashira Greenberg (she/her/hers) graduated with her Master of Public Health from Columbia University’s Mailman School of Public Health and then earned her CHES certification.
 Ashira is passionate about child, youth and family health with an interest in improving healthcare and educational experiences for all young people.
 Ashira is especially committed to advocacy and health promotion on behalf of youth with physical disabilities, chronic illness, and complex health needs.
 Ashira has been involved in a variety of advocacy-related efforts as part of her local disability community for over 10 years.

 Puberty can be an uncomfortable topic and adding disability does not make conversation easier; however, learning how to talk about disability is important.
 All people, regardless of ability, need affection, love, acceptance, and companionship.
 Disability also does not inherently negate a person’s sexuality, bodily autonomy, and the right to positive relationships.
 While disability may place greater focus on fundamental needs (i.e. eating, sleeping, and bathing), people experience many needs and must learn to balance multiple aspects of life simultaneously, including social, romantic, and sexual interests.
 Health concerns can also arise regardless of relationship status or sexual activity and can be more difficult to detect if disability obscures presentation or introduces barriers to care.
 Education is necessary for people to learn about themselves, relationships, and responsibility to engage safely in the world.